henriquesd/CleanArchitectureCQRS/README.md

 ## Command and Query Responsibility Segregation (CQRS)
 The Command and Query Responsibility Segregation (CQRS) it’s an architectural pattern where the main focus is to separate the way of reading and writing data.
 This pattern uses  two separate models:

--   **Commands** — Which are responsible for update data.
+-   **Commands** — Which are responsible for updating data.
 Commands represent the intention of changing the state of an entity.
 They execute operations like Insert, Update, Delete.
 Commands objects alter state and do not return data.
 -   **Queries** — Which are responsible for reading data.
 Commands represent the intention of changing the state of an entity.
 They execute operations like Insert, Update, Delete.
 Commands objects alter state and do not return data.

 The image below illustrates a basic implementation of the CQRS Pattern: